Acoustic Sounds UHQR

 Thai-Scandinavian Engineering can provide XLR jacks-to-XLR plug wiring that goes from the termination point to your phono preamp, or you can have XLR jacks to single-ended RCA or you can have it wired for field coil cartridges, or however you wish.
 You have to provide a means to secure the relatively heavy XLR junction.

 The draped wiring exiting the side of the arm is unavoidable and will not be to everyone's esthetic liking.
-Had this been a permanent installation I could have neatened it up somewhat.
+Had this been a permanent installation I could have neatened it up somewhat and of course I would have used the permanent aluminum block shown above.

 Now let's get to the main attraction, the magnetically stabilized, viscous damped, high mass bearing housing of nickel plated brass, and assorted unusual and unique parts.
 Again, a picture is worth 1000 words: